littleyoda/python-picnic-api/README.md

 # Python-Picnic-API

+**This library is undergoing rapid changes as is the Picnic API itself.
+It is mainly intended for use within Home Assistant, but there are integration tests running regularly checking for failures in features not used bu the Home Assistant integration**

 Fork of the Unofficial Python wrapper for the [Picnic](https://picnic.app) API.
 While not all API methods have been implemented yet, you'll find most of what you need to build a working application are available.

 This library is not affiliated with Picnic and retrieves data from the endpoints of the mobile application. **Use at your own risk.**